KHARBOUCHEBilal/Big-Data/README.md

-# Creating a README file content for the project on HBase data storage and retrieval
-readme_content = """# Project Title: HBase Data Storage and Retrieval Application
+# Project Title: HBase Data Storage and Retrieval Application

 ## Description
 This project involves the development of an application that facilitates the storage and retrieval of data from an HBase cluster using Python.
 HBase is a distributed, scalable, NoSQL database that runs on top of the Hadoop Distributed File System (HDFS).
 The application will demonstrate how to efficiently interact with HBase, including operations such as inserting, querying, and updating records.